dgraves4/streaming-02-multiple-processes/README.md

 - Each row from the CSV file is processed through the prepare_message_from_row function, which encodes the data into a byte format suitable for transmission over a network.
 - Data will be written to an output file (in this case, 'OUTPUT_FILE_NAME is out9.txt).
 In this example, an additional flush() method was included (optionally) just as a suggestion to ensure each entry is immediatley written and can be available for other processes that may be occuring.
 - Logging will occur as the script operates and the output of this will log to streaming_log.txt in this example.
 -  Error handling wil capture and log any issues that occur, specifically file not found and socket errors.
-Any additional errors will be captured with
+Any additional errors will be captured with "An unexpected error occurred".
+- A sleep delay will occur between the processing for each row randomly between 1-3 seconds (random module import).
+This simulates real-world streaming where data may not be sent continuously but in intervals as well.

+Once complete, ensure that the out9.txt and streaming_log.txt files can be reviewed to ensure the source data is being correctly streamed.

 -----